 As in many European countries, most Norwegian towns and cities also offer Christmas fairs and markets, seasonal concerts and performances during this time.
-Oslo has many great events and markets open to the public.
-Bergen is famous for it’s Gingerbread Town, holiday concerts and other festivities.
+There are many events and markets open to the public in Oslo, and Bergen is famous for its Gingerbread Town, holiday concerts and other festivities.
 The wooden town of Røros is a truly magic place to visit during the Christmas month, and Tregaarden's Christmas House in Drøbak is a must-see as Scandinavia's only permanent Christmas shop.
-Hadeland Glassverk outside Oslo, also has an all-year Hadeland Christmas Shop, where visitors can purchase handmade glass from local artisans.
+Outside Oslo you'll find Hadeland Glassverk, where visitors can purchase handmade glass from local artisans.

 Create your own Northern Lights.

 Santa Lucia's Day, 13 December, is the first day of the Christmas celebration in Sweden, Denmark and Norway, and is also known as the shortest day of the year - winter solstice - under the old Gregorian calendar.
 It is one of the few saint days observed in Scandinavia.
 It was not until after World War II that the modern celebration of Lucia was imported to Norway from Sweden, and adopted on a larger scale.
 It is now again observed all over the country.